Mr. Ronald Conti, President

 Term Ends: 2020

 Mr. Ronald Conti and his wife, Rina, have lived in Randolph since 2008 and have one child who attends Ironia Elementary School and another child who attends Randolph Middle School.
-Mr. Conti was elected as board president in January, 2018 reorganization meeting and vice president at the January, 2017 reorganization meeting.
-He also chairs the policy committee.
+Mr. Conti was elected as board president in January 2018 reorganization meeting and vice president at the January, 2017 reorganization meeting.

 Mr. Conti received a Bachelor of Science Degree in Computer Science at Northeastern University in 1993.
 While enrolled in the 5 year co-op program, Mr. Conti worked in developing defense technology.
 Upon graduating, Mr. Conti worked on wall street building risk management applications and subsequently launched and sold a series of successful high tech start-ups.
 Since then, Mr. Conti has been a strategic technology consultant to several businesses all over the world.